sematext/docs/docs/monitoring/infrastructure.md

   <source src="https://sematext.com/wp-content/uploads/2019/07/create-infra-app-1.mp4" type="video/mp4" />
 </video>

-You can then choose which operating system your machine are running.
-There are two simple setup commands you need to run.
-After that you're ready to go.
+This screen shows installation instructions which you'll have to follow to start using the Infra App.
+Select the operating system running on your machines and run the simple setup commands.

 ## Infra App Metrics